Polewiak/boopclicker-web/TROUBLESHOOTING.md

 No changes to the repository files are necessary for this error; re-running the job after GitHub resolves the temporary outage is sufficient.

+## When to escalate

+If repeated retries over the course of ~30 minutes still fail with the same 500/503 message, capture the workflow URL and the full Actions log and report it via https://support.github.com/contact.
+Include the approximate UTC time of the failures so GitHub Support can correlate the request with their internal telemetry.